DavidTPate/pendragon/README.md

 Once knocked down, a character needs no roll to get up again, even if in heavy armor.
 However, in combat he must fight from a disadvantage while clambering back to his feet: He suffers a –5 modifier to his weapon skills, while any opponents gain a +5 modifier.
-See the “Combat” chapter  for more information on the complicated issues of combat modifiers and actions during a melee round.
+See the "Combat" chapter  for more information on the complicated issues of combat modifiers and actions during a melee round.
 Footing: Most balance rolls should receive a negative modifier when attempted upon rough, narrow, or unstable surfaces, as appropriate.
 For example, a character attempting to balance as he walks across on a narrow wooden beam over a chasm should receive a penalty.
 Usually, this negative modifier should be no more than –10.